Huguenots were French Protestants living in a Catholic country. During three centuries they struggled to practice their religion.

 |1687||James II grants freedom of worship in England|

-Many Huguenots escaped to England, others to Ireland, other European countries and America.
+Many Huguenots escaped to England, others to Ireland, other European countries, America and South Africa.

-Huguenots were well received in England and brought with them skills in finance, industry, medicine, arts and crafts.
+Huguenots were, on the whole, well received in England.
+They brought with them skills in finance, industry, medicine, arts and crafts.